alexpascal27/haskell-weekly-exercises/README.md

 ## Week 5
 ### Haskell
-Learning to perform operations on trees.
+Learning to perform operations on trees containing integers.
 ### Lambda Calculus
 Exercises revolving around Church Booleans and Numerals.

 ## Week 6
 ### Haskell
+Making more complex functions for trees containing integers.
+Abstracting tree type (tree can now hold any type).
+Learning to program the lambda term as a data type.
+Performing basic operations on the basic data type.
 ### Lambda Calculus
+Proving Church Numeral operations using reducing and proof by induction.

 ## Week 7
 ### Haskell